switchdoclabs/SDL_Pi_WeatherBoard/README.md

-New Support for the SwitchDoc Labs Grove OLED Board New Support for the MOD-1016G Grove Lightning Detection Board - www.embeddedadventures.com
+New Support for the SwitchDoc Labs Grove OLED Board New Support for the MOD-1016G Grove Lightning Detection Board - www.embeddedadventures.com New Support for SwitchDoc SunAirPlus Solar Power Controller Board

 -------------------